We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Book online

-- Go to schema.mau.se and log in using your computer identity
+1. Go to schema.mau.se and log in using your computer identity.

-- Click on the ‘Resources’ tab and select the building where you want to reserve a room
+2. Click on the 'Resources' tab and select the building where you want to reserve a room.

-- Make sure you confirm your reservation, otherwise it will be cancelled.
-Confirm your booking 15 minutes before to 15 minutes after your period begins, confirm your booking at schema.mau.se.
+3. Bookings at the library must be confirmed, otherwise they will be cancelled.
+Confirm your booking 15 minutes before to 15 minutes after your period begins, at schema.mau.se.

-- Open the Kronox app and log in using your computer identity
+1. Open the KronoX app and log in using your computer identity.

-- Click on the ‘Resources’ tab and select the building where you want to reserve a room
+2. Click on the 'Resources' tab and select the building where you want to reserve a room.

-- Choose a room to make a reservation.
-Green indicates it is available, and red indicates it is already booked
+3. Choose a room to make a reservation.
+Green indicates it is available, and red indicates it is already booked.

-- Click on ‘Book’.
-You can choose to make a note in the box titled ‘Information’
+4. Click on 'Book'.
+You can choose to make a note in the box titled 'Information'.

-- Make sure you confirm your reservation, otherwise it will be cancelled.
-Confirm your booking 15 minutes before to 15 minutes after your period begins, confirm your booking in the Kronox app.
+5. Bookings at the library must be confirmed, otherwise they will be cancelled.
+Confirm your booking 15 minutes before to 15 minutes after your period begins, in the app.

 Equipment in reading rooms and group rooms